 Udaipur is one of the most culturally celebrated cities in India.
 Known as the “Venice of the East”, it is famous for its historic palaces and picturesque lakes.
 The people are friendly and grounded, always ready to lend a helping hand.
 The city is usually abuzz with tourists and has of late, evolved into a coveted wedding destination.
 But, like any historic city, there’s more to this romantic destination than its forts and monuments, in the form of its food.
-The city speaks a special language through its food – a language that manages to take us back to our roots and feed our souls with momentous cuisines that take our breath away.
 The street food is as exotic as the city itself, and so, here’s a list of must-visit food suggestions – eateries that give away the underlying culture of the city in each bite.

 One of the most famous localities for street food, the Sukhadia Circle is an area which is loved by both the locals and the tourists.
-A number of stalls are open in this area, which provides you with a range of food – from munchies to full-fledged dinner!
-One among the many treats is the Pizza; the pizza served here is of a very Indianized version and contains Indian herbs and spices mixed with vegetables and topped with a good amount of melted cheese.
-A variety of such pizzas is available here, each as delicious as the other.
+A number of stalls are housed in this area, serving a range of food – from typical snacks such as pav bhaji and chaat to full-fledged meals.
+One among the many treats on offer is an Indian version of the now ubiquitous pizza.
+A thick base covered with vegetables, it contains Indian herbs and spices lending it an interesting twist.
+There are quite a few different options to choose from.

-The Sukhadia circle is usually very busy during the weekends which one may want to avoid.
-For those who want to sit back and relax, various activities such as boat rides are available here.
+The Sukhadia circle is usually very busy during the weekends.
+For those who want to sit back and relax, various activities such as boat rides are available.

-For those who are craving for all that’s sweet, Bhole Mishthan is a perfect start.
+For those with a sweet tooth, Bhole Mishthan is a perfect option.
 Located on the bustling streets of Delhi Gate, Bhole Mishthan offers, what may probably be, the tastiest Jalebis in the entire city.

-Jalebis are traditional Indian dishes that are prepared by deep frying pretzel shaped flour and soaking them in sugar syrup.
-The jalebis at Bhole Mishthan are made in desi ghee and served hot.
-This sugary, crunchy treat is a delight to the tummy and almost everyone who tries it is left asking for more.
+Jalebis are traditional Indian dishes that are prepared by deep frying pretzel shaped flour and soaking them in kesar-flavoured, thick sugar syrup.
+The jalebis at Bhole Mishthan are made in desi ghee and served hot, a perfect treat.

 Fateh Sagar lake- Vinod Coffee House